Mattlk13/twisted/docs/core/howto/ssl.rst

 If you're using a command-line tool with a ``--listen`` argument, such as ``twist web``, you can create an ``tls:`` endpoint that serves your certificate on port 443, by doing ``twist web --listen tls:/path/to/certbot/config/live:443``.
 If you're writing your own server, use :py:func:`twisted.internet.endpoints.serverFromString` and let your users configure TLS this way when they need it.

+For TLS clients, we can use :py:func:`twisted.internet.endpoints.wrapClientTLS` together with :py:class:`twisted.internet.endpoints.HostnameEndpoint` and :py:func:`twisted.internet.ssl.optionsForClientTLS`, passing the same hostname to both.

+If your client is an HTTP client via :py:class:`twisted.web.client.Agent`, simply pass an HTTPS URL and the verification behavior will be correct by default, using your platform's trust store.

 TLS Security Basics
 -------------------